-If you don’t keep up with the payments, the issuer may sue you or your business for a breach of contract, leading you further into debt and, in some cases, bankruptcy.
+If you don’t keep up with the payments, the issuer may sue you or your business for a breach of contract.
+This will only lead you further into debt and in some worst case scenario’s, filing bankruptcy.

 MCA’s will also not help your credit, but can potentially hurt it.
 It may be a stipulation for the provider to check your credit, resulting in a hit on your credit score.

 Unlike other types of loans, MCA’s are unregulated by the government leaving borrowers in a bad situation.
 They may be presented in a certain way to make it seem like it is a beneficial loan, but in reality, it is the lender who benefits the most.

 Many times the contract for a merchant cash advance can be confusing, leaving the borrowers vulnerable.
 This is what leads the merchant to high-interest rates and hidden fees.

 It is not unusual for borrowers to have to refinance over-and-over again just to keep up with the payments.
 This is typically where we run into major financial issues.

 The problem is that when you refinance a merchant cash advance, the provider may use funds from your new advance to pay back your previous advance, leading to what is called “double-dipping.”
 When this happens, you have compounding interest, and in a sense, you are paying double interest on the loan.